colmap/pycolmap/README.md

 # Python bindings for COLMAP

-This repository exposes to Python most [COLMAP](https://colmap.github.io/) reconstruction objects, such as Cameras and Points3D, as well as estimators for absolute and relative poses.
+This repository exposes to Python most capabilities of [COLMAP](https://colmap.github.io/) for Structure-from-Motion and Multiview-stereo, such as reconstruction pipelines & objects and geometric estimators.

 ## Installation